Areyzxc/CG-Game-Development/README.md

 Special thanks to our professors and panelists from Capstone and Pateros Technological College for guidance.
 Inspired by gamification studies and open-source educational tools.

-For questions or collaborations, contact us via GitHub Issues and Discussions (Make sure to have a GitHub account registered) or email at [jamesariess76@gmail.com].
+For questions or collaborations, contact us via GitHub Issues and Discussions (Make sure to have a GitHub account registered) or email us at [jamesariess76@gmail.com].